 - Other must-see attractions include the biggest Sitka Spruce in the U.S., oldest Red Cedar Grove on Long Island in Willipa Bay; Jewell Meadows elk viewing area; Eagle Sanctuary; Columbia White-tail Deer; North Head Lighthouse and Cape Disappointment Light house; Saddle Mountain hike- highest point in country; working waterfront where bar pilots boats and tug boats service river traffic.
 The natural rugged beauty of the region entices visitors from all over the world to boat, fish, hike, bike, enjoy beaches and wildlife sanctuaries throughout the area and explore its historical impact.
 Other attractions include waterfront parks, a RiverWalk along the Columbia River, whale and bird migrations in winter and spring, bird sanctuaries.
 Astoria has great shopping, art galleries, and restaurants.

 Helpful Area Highlights

-Because there is so much to appreciation here in the Lower Columbia and North Oregon Coast region we highly recommend a multi night stay.
-In fact during the summer and early fall months, which are the best in terms of weather expectations, we request at least two night stays (then we open to single night availability about ten days before your desired date).
-But winter and spring is the time to stormwatch and on our shores.
+Because there is so much to appreciate here in the Lower Columbia and North Oregon Coast region, we highly recommend a multi-night stay.
+In fact during the summer and early fall months, which are the best in terms of weather expectations, we request at least two-night stays (then we open to single night availability about ten days before your desired date).
+But winter and spring is the time to stormwatch on our shores.
 You can choose activities according to your personal interests, daily weather conditions, as a family with children, appreciation for wildlife and birdwatching interests, whale watching or if you have a passion for history and early exploration, there is plenty to do and see.
-Stroll the Sunday Market abundant with farm-fresh vegetables and and artistic crafts May thru mid October, ride the Astoria Riverfront Trolley, take your early or late run or walk along the Riverwalk, and generally breathe in the fresh air of our pristine environment.
+Stroll the Sunday Market abundant with farm-fresh vegetables and artistic crafts May thru mid-October, ride the Astoria Riverfront Trolley, take your early or late run or walk along the Riverwalk, and generally breathe in the fresh air of our pristine environment.